 - Some cats are particular, but many times there may be a medical explanation for any new erratic eating behaviors (unless your cat has always been this way).

-- Your cat may be having a gastrointestinal problem, diabetes, or any number of other problems – don’t wait, contact your veterinarian.
+- Your cat may be have a gastrointestinal problem, diabetes, or any number of other problems – don’t wait, contact your veterinarian.

 - If your cat has gone without food for 24 hours or more, contact your veterinarian IMMEDIATELY (a fatty liver disease could result, and hepatic lepadosis can be fatal).